Luke 18

 Luke 18 is the eighteenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records the teachings and a miracle of Jesus Christ.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Critical opinion on the attribution was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 Some early manuscripts containing the text of this chapter are: